qjon/angular2-tree/README.md

 Working demo with _local storage_ you can find [here](https://qjon.github.io/angular2-tree/).
 To run Demo locally clone this repository and run

     npm start

+If you would like to use demo with real API then run real backend written in NestJS

+    cd backend
+    npm install
+    npm start

+in second terminal run tree application

+    npm start